 In around 2000, the building was purchased by the Jesus Army for use as a church, but they came up with several difficulties, firstly there was some major structural repairs to be done, and then their proposals for church use were to remove much of the interior of the building and create stairs down from the circle into the stalls.
 These plans were refused, and the case was sent to a Public Enquiry.
 Support for changes to the proposed plans came from English Heritage and the Cinema Theatre Association.
 The Public Enquiry lasted several weeks and came to conclusion to allow some amendments but keeping the interior very much looking like it did originally.

 By September 2019 it had re-opened as a live theatre named Deco Theatre.
-In October 2019 it was re-named Old Savoy Theatre, bur soon reverted back to the Deco Theatre name.
+In October 2019 it was re-named Old Savoy Theatre, but soon reverted back to the Deco Theatre name.
 Closed by the Covid-19 Pandemic in March 2020, it was decided in July 2020 that until live venues were allowed to open in would re-open as a cinema, screening classic films.
 By 2022 it had fully reopened as a live theatre with the Old Savoy Theatre as its name.

 Just login to your account and subscribe to this theater.